yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 [Remember to update your drivers!](https://www.intel.com/content/www/us/en/download/729157/intel-arc-iris-xe-graphics-beta-windows.html)

 With all driver and yuzu stability-related issues fixed, we can finally recommend Intel hardware again, especially current-generation integrated GPUs like the Iris Xe.
-While the lower end 80EU-equipped Iris Xe can bottleneck performance at docked 1X mode in the most intensive games, it makes up for that by having zero texture related stuttering thanks to being the last breed of Intel GPUs with native ASTC texture support.
+While the lower-end 80EU-equipped Iris Xe can bottleneck performance at docked 1X mode in the most intensive games, it makes up for that by having zero texture related stuttering thanks to being the last breed of Intel GPUs with native ASTC texture support.
 We don’t know if future iGPUs will keep supporting ASTC, but it’s a reality that Arc dedicated GPUs don’t offer it.

 Still, we can finally focus on working on the few remaining quirks for the Generation 12 architecture.